- The Washington Times - Monday, February 16, 2026

 Many apartments in Jacksonville are offering up to two months of free rent to lure new occupants.

-Top economists back the Trump administration’s assertion that the outflow of immigrants from the U.S. is lowering housing costs.
+Top economists support the Trump administration’s assertion that the outflow of immigrants from the U.S. is lowering housing costs.

-Those reductions, he said, lessen demand for housing and cool the rental market that roughly 100 million Americans now depend on.
+Those reductions, he said, reduce demand for housing and cool the rental market for roughly 100 million Americans.

 “Net zero immigration going forward would imply 1 point lower rent inflation per year,” Mr. Miran said.